 Of all the hurdles facing investors, one of the major challenges is to avoid running out of money before they die.
-An economically safe retirement is a top priority.
+Economically safe retirement is a top priority.
 Based on a long history of success, the Monday Morning Millionaire Program recommends properly selected market index ETFs held in tax-advantaged accounts.
-This approach has been the investor’s best way for growing savings and are likely to remain so for many years.
+This approach has been the investor’s best way for growing savings and is likely to remain so for many years.

 - SPDR S&P 500 ETF (symbol SPY)

 - iShares Core S&P 500 ETF (symbol IVV) and

 - Vanguard S&P 500 ETF (symbol VOO)